Coming soon – links to member resources.

 How long is my membership valid?

-Each member joins for one year’s grant cycle, which runs from December 1 to November 30.
-Members continue from year-to-year as long as donations are received annually by December 1.
-Our growth over the years (from 111 members in 2009 to 451 in 2020) is due to a high renewal rate among members, as well as their enthusiasm for collective giving and encouragement of friends and colleagues to join.
+Each member joins for one year’s grant cycle, which runs from December to June.
+Members continue from year-to-year as long as donations are received annually by November 15.
+Our growth over the years (from 111 members in 2009 to more than 400 today) is due to a high renewal rate among members, as well as their enthusiasm for collective giving and encouragement of friends and colleagues to join.

 What role is there for me if I can’t make the membership contribution?